albar965/littlenavmap-manual/src/en/TUTORIALIFR.rst

 and select :ref:`delete-from-flight-plan` |Delete from Flight Plan|.

 If ATC clears you to the initial fix of the procedure:

-#.
-Delete any intermediate waypoints between your current aircraft
-   position and the initial fix of the procedure: Right-click in the flight plan table and select :ref:`delete-selected-legs`
+Right-click on the starting waypoint of the procedure (initial fix) and select :ref:`direct-to-here` |Direct to Here|.
-   |Delete selected Leg or Procedure| for all waypoints between your
-   current aircraft position and the initial fix or start of the procedure.
-Avoid deleting your approach (you can also right-click on a flight plan waypoint on the map and delete it from the context menu).
-#.
-Then right-click on your aircraft on the map and select
-   :ref:`add-position-to-flight-plan` |Add Position to Flight Plan|.

-This will give a direct connection from your current aircraft position to the start of the procedure which you can use to get course and distance to the initial fix.
+This will create a waypoint ``PPOS`` (present position) at your aircraft and a direct flight plan leg to the start of the procedure.

+You can now to get the course and distance to the initial fix.

 **Below:** After changing the approach procedure and adding an user defined waypoint at the aircraft position to the flight plan.
 Now we get course